 I kid, of course.
-Sneakers have as little business being in a business-casual outfit as T-shirts and jeans.
+Sneakers have as little business being in a business-casual outfit as tennis shoes or flip-flops.

-Get a pair in black and brown so you have a pair of appropriate shoes to wear with any color of your pants.
+Get a pair of dress shoes in black and brown, so you have a couple of appropriate lace-up shoes to wear with any color of your pants.